jaymody/mlp-visualizer/README.md

-As you can see, the model predicted almost all of the samples correctly, except for the two points that are in between the peach coloured class and red class.
+As you can see, the model predicted almost all of the samples correctly, except for the two points that are in between the blue class and black class.

 Overall, the network had an accuracy of **99.3%**